ShikiSuen/r128x/readme.md

 # r128x, a tool for loudness measurement of files on macOS. #

-Both the GUI version and the CLI version require macOS 12 since v0.5.1 release.
+Both the GUI version and the CLI version require macOS 14 since v0.7.0 release.

+> This OS-requirement change is due to some needs of using newer SwiftUI APIs.
+>
+> Tests proved that precompiled libraries in Audionuma's repo are still executable on macOS 15 (despite the CodeSign issues).
+Otherwise, I would probably hesistate to drop macOS 13 and earlier.
+>
+> P.S.: Apple Silicon mac is a strong recommendation to run my fork since the libEBUR128 is completely written in Swift and the rewritten version is not hardware-accelerated as the previous C-language version.
+The C-language version has compilation issues on Apple Silicon while being archived for Mac App Store, hence the rewrite in Swift.

 ![r128x-swiftui](./screenshot.png)